HOME SEARCH ALL TOPICS

-Knife grinders early 20th century UK
+Knife grinders, Victorian and early 20th century UK

 Victorian or Edwardian everyday scissors, blackened and blunted with age and use because they were made of steel which was not stainless.